Skip to content

 Why Flashback?

-Current AI memory systems are all variations on the same pattern: chunk some text, embed it, store the vector, return top-k at query time.
-It works.
-It's also the wrong model.
+Most current AI memory systems follow the same pattern: chunk some text, embed it, store the vector, return top-k at query time.
+It works for static knowledge bases.
+It misses something important for conversational memory.

 Static RAG treats memory as a frozen index.
-The system retrieves the same way on your first message as on your tenth — oblivious to everything you established in between.
+The system retrieves the same way on your first message as on your tenth — without visibility into what you established in between.
 By turn five of a conversation, a human has already filed away your preferences, made inferences, updated their mental model.
 A static retriever is still looking at the same snapshot from before you said hello.

 Consider how a real conversation evolves: